Protecting Nursing Home Residents from Eviction

 - Refuse medication and treatment

-The second law is the Nursing Home Resident Protection Amendments of 1999, which amended the Social Security Act to prohibit the improper transfer or discharge of a Medicaid resident when the nursing home withdraws from participating in the Medicaid program.
+The second law is the Nursing Home Resident Protection Amendments of 1999.
+This amended the Social Security Act to prohibit the improper transfer or discharge of a Medicaid resident when the nursing home withdraws from participating in the Medicaid program.

-When Can a Resident Be Transferred or Discharged?
+Nursing Home Evictions: When Can a Resident Be Transferred or Discharged?

 Medicaid residents can be transferred or discharged from their nursing home under the following circumstances:

-- The nursing home closes.
+- The nursing home closes

 Rights When Notice of Transfer or Discharge Has Been Given